phillippppppo/calculator/README.md

 npm install --save-dev jest@27 jest-environment-jsdom@27
 ```

-The need to downgrade Jest, is because Stryker have problems to handle Jest-versions above 27.
+The need to downgrade Jest, is because Stryker has problems to handle Jest-versions above 27.

 To run stryker use: